 Use the default message “200 OK for other requests than REGISTER or SUBSCRIBE” in annex A.3.1.

 19.1.2.5 Test requirements

-The INVITE request sent for initiating the emergency call shall not contain a Geolocation header and the body of the request must not contain a PIDF location object.
+The INVITE request sent for initiating the emergency call shall not contain a Geolocation header and the body of the request shall not contain a PIDF location object.